Personal Injury Law: The Basics

 What is a Statute of Limitations?

 Statutes of limitations are established by state law and often vary by type of injury.
 For instance, the statute of limitations for injuries to an individual in Texas is two years, but five years for sex crimes and one year for libel or slander.
+It can vary from state to state.
 For more details, see FindLaw's State Statutes of Limitations directory and Time Limits to Bring a Case: The Statute of Limitations.

 Where are the Laws that Govern Personal Injury Cases?

 Unlike other areas of the law that find their rules in statutes (such as penal codes in criminal cases), the development of personal injury law has taken place mostly through court decisions, and in treatises written by legal scholars.
 Many states have taken steps to summarize the development of personal injury law in written statutes, but for practical purposes court decisions remain the main source of the law in any legal case arising from an accident or injury.